 So what the fresh requirements for the CIO position are?
 Normally, it’s a well-versed technical specialist plus a business strategist who knows how to make investments in technologies cost-efficiently and deliver fast results, and is good at crisis management.
 Besides, the good CIO can outperform the rivals, being aware of the emerging cyber threats and ways to deal with them.
 But this task is impossible without the architectural vision.
 By this, the comprehension of the elements and layers of modern architecture is meant.
 It’s clear that having a knowledge gap there, the CIO won’t succeed in meeting the high data security standards and making the smooth transition to cloud tech.

 Is it all?
 Definitely no!
-According to McKinsey & Company research, the present-day CIO is the one who worships and transmits diversity and inclusion as that’s the path to the rivals’ defeating and the business survival.
+The present-day CIO is the one who worships and transmits diversity and inclusion as that’s the path to the rivals’ defeating and the business survival.
 And last but not least condition is the revenue generation.
 Though this duty is rarely defined as part of the CIO job, some companies already add this up into the list of the candidate’s desired portrait, explaining it through the link between the technology implementation and its result efficacy.

 Altogether, it becomes apparent that the expectations from the future CIO will become even more functionally diverse and higher in terms of responsibility taken.
 But is it any other way to face the digital transformation decently?